|The apparition of an unfortunate adventurer.|

 Player ghosts copy spells from the player if there exists a monster version of the spell, and the spell isn't flagged as a non-ghost spell.
 Then the chance of it picking a spell is given by (50-[failure percentage])^2/2500.
 For example, a spell with a 20% fail rate is [50 - 20]^2/2500, which is 900/2500 or a 36% chance of being added to your ghost, and a spell with a 0% fail rate will always be added.
 Spells above 50% fail cannot be added.
-Player ghosts can learn any number of spells in this way, there is no longer a six spell limit.
+Player ghosts can learn any number of spells in this way.

-Additionally some spells change slightly when learned by player ghosts: Controlled Blink will change to Blink, Delayed Fireball will change to Fireball, Dragon's Call will change to Summon Dragon, and Swiftness will change to Sprint.
+Additionally some spells change slightly when learned by player ghosts: Controlled Blink will change to Blink, Dragon's Call will change to Summon Dragon, and Swiftness will change to Sprint.